andresilvasantos/bitprophet/README.md

 }
 ```

-Create in the same directory *test.js* based on the examples.
+Create in the same directory *test.js* and code it based on the examples.

 ---